 You don’t need your water heater to be set at the scalding 140-degrees that most are factory set to.
 Lowering the temperature just 20-degrees can save you money and reduce the risk of being burned by water that’s too hot.
 On average, every 10-degrees you reduce the temperature by, you can save between $12-30 a year.

 Does your home heating system require maintenance?
 Or perhaps you’re interested in upgrading to a more energy efficient model with a programmable thermostat to match?
-No matter what your HVAC issues are, Tyler Heating & Air Conditioning has the knowledge and experience required to assist!
+No matter what your HVAC issues are, Tyler Heating, Air Conditioning, Refrigeration LLC has the knowledge and experience required to assist!